 When someone moves into a premises and the electricity or gas is already connected, any consumption is charged at the standing offer rates until the resident chooses another energy plan.

 If you’re on a Basic Home or Basic Business electricity plan, you’re on the Victorian Default Offer.

 The Victorian Default Offer rates will be set by the Essential Services Commission (ESC) in Victoria.
 The ESC will review the reference price every year and at times twice a year as required.

-From 1 July 2019, all electricity Victorian households and small businesses can access the Victorian Default Offer, except for customers in embedded networks.
+From 1 July 2019, all electricity Victorian households and small businesses can access the Victorian Default Offer, including customers in embedded networks.

 The Energy Services Commission doesn’t set Victorian Default Offer prices for all tariff types.
 If you’re on one of these non-Victorian Default Offer tariffs, you may need to change your tariff type to access the Victorian Default Offer.
 However, our advertised plans are better than Victorian Default Offer prices and you won’t need to change your tariff type either.